getopenmono/monodocs/getting-started/hello_world.md

 ## Create a new project

-Mono comes with a tool called `monomake`, that does once - and one thing only: creating new mono projects.
+Mono comes with a tool called `monomake`, that does one thing - and one thing only: creating new mono projects.
 Let's try it!

 #### Open a terminal